thoughtstem/RacketCon2018/README.md

 It'll be a world where every human being on the planet is a more effective human being.

-I don't even know how to begin to imagine that.
+I don't even know how clearly imagine that.
 But I know that my ability to code has magnified my impact in the world.
 So it has been for all of the coders I know.
 It's probably been that way for many if not all of you in this room.
 Can